Azure/azure-signalr/docs/faq.md

 <a name="no-server-available"></a>
 ## Client connection is closed with error message "No server available".
 What does that mean?

-This error will happen only when clients are sending messages to SignalR Service.
+This error occurs only when clients are sending messages to SignalR Service.

 If you don't have any application server and only use SignalR Service's REST APIs, this is **by design**.
 In serverless architecture, client connections are in **LISTEN** mode and should not send any messages to SignalR Service.